Improve Pump Reliability II

 Pumps fail for dozens of reasons.
 No single change can eliminate all pump failures, but one small change can help to make your pumps more reliable, efficient, and safe.
 The change can take place at the time of repair and does not require any other modifications to your installation.
-That change is to upgrade the stationary wear components (wear rings, shaft bushings, throttle bushings) to the composite material DuPont™ Vespel® CR-6100 and reduce the internal running clearances within the pump.
+That change is to upgrade the stationary wear components (wear rings, shaft bushings, throttle bushings) to a composite material such as DuPont™ Vespel® CR-6100 and reduce the internal running clearances within the pump.
 The rotating parts remain whatever metal you are currently using with the same surface finish you currently use.
-Long term studies of this upgrade have shown that this small modification can double the life of “bad actor” pumps (see Aronen/Russek 2011).
-Once the upgrade is complete, the metal-tometal interfaces within the pump are eliminated and replaced by metalto-composite interfaces.
-The metal-to-composite interfaces do not seize, minimizing the risks associated with metal-tometal contact in the pump.
+Long-term studies of this upgrade have shown that this small modification can double the life of “bad actor” pumps.
+Once the upgrade is complete, the metal-to-metal interfaces within the pump are eliminated and replaced by composite materials.
+The metal-to-composite interfaces do not seize, minimizing the risks associated with metal-to-metal contact in the pump.
 Because seizure risk is minimized, clearance at the wear interfaces can be significantly reduced, improving pump reliability and efficiency.
-Here are the top ten pump problems this upgrade will help you solve:
+Here are the top ten cntrifugal pump problems this upgrade will help you solve:

 In a perfect world, pumps would not run dry.
 The reality of many applications, however, often creates a dry-running situation.
 Tanks need to be emptied, light products vaporize, and sometimes debris (or a closed valve) blocks the pump suction.
 In these situations, metal wear components can seize and cause severe damage.
 Conversely, Vespel CR-6100 wear rings can survive running dry for significant periods of time, minimizing damage to pump internals.
 In some cases, the pump can continue running without repair.